Payment Life Cycle

-Payment life-cycle is the term used to describe the payment journey, from beginning to end.
-The life-cycle depends on the payment method chosen.
+Payment life cycle is the term used to describe the payment journey, from beginning to end.
+The life cycle depends on the payment method.

-Find more information on a payments lifecycle in this article
+You can find more information on the payment life cycle in this article

-An adapter is the technical component that is used to integrate and connect an acquiring bank or PSP to the IXOPAY gateway.
+An adapter is the technical component that is used to integrate and connect an acquiring bank or PSP into the IXOPAY gateway.
 Transactions are sent via the adapter to the PSP, and transactions are submitted using an API (application programming interface).
 You can find more details on the PSPs supported by IXOPAY in our full list of payment providers.

-A company, which combines the functions of both a payment gateway and a payment processor, can connect to multiple acquiring and payment networks.
-Additionally it can be an acquirer and provide risk assessments and other financial services.
-For merchants, it is often cheaper and more convenient to use services of a PSP, rather than have different contracts with various payment gateways, processors and acquiring banks.
+A payment service provider (PSP) combines the functions of both a payment gateway and a payment processor.
+A PSP can connect to multiple acquiring and payment networks.
+Additionally it can also be an acquirer and provide risk assessments and other financial services.
+For merchants, it is often cheaper and more convenient to use the services of a payment orchestration platform like IXOPAY, rather than have different contracts with various payment gateways, processors and acquiring banks.

-In the payments industry, the term "transaction" is used to indicate the transfer of a specified amount of funds from a customer for purchasing products or services from a merchant, or for fulfilling any other obligations between the two parties.
-Funds are usually transferred by means of card payments or local payment methods (bank transfers, e-wallets, mobile payments, etc.).
+In the payments industry, the term "transaction" means the transfer of a specified amount of funds from a customer to a merchant, e.g. for goods or for fulfilling other obligations between the two parties.
+Funds are usually transferred by means of card payments or local payment methods (bank transfers, e-wallets, mobile payments etc.).

-A failed transaction is when a transaction is not completed or processed.
-There are many reasons why a transaction can fail, such as connectivity, ie the connection was lost mid transaction; maintenance, the PSP is experiencing downtime; authenticity, the bank does not approve; wrong data, information was incorrectly entered; and insufficient balance.
+A failed transaction is a transaction that is either not not completed or not processed.
+There are many reasons why a transaction can fail, such as connectivity issues, incorrect payment details or a lack of funds to cover the payment.